shirograhm/riot-items-tfm2/workshop_desc.md

 2. Press [b]+ Add Champion[/b], pick a champion, then set its item slots.
   a.
 Modded champions are listed too, so long as their mod is loaded.
   b.
 If you only want to decide [i]some[/i] items, set the slots you care about and leave the rest on [b]Let Player Decide[/b] (the default).
 The mod keeps your chosen items and lets the game's AI fill the remaining slots.
+  c.
+Use the [b]filter by champion[/b] box in the toolbar to find a champion once the list gets long.
 3. Start the simulated match!

-Builds are saved to [b]item-builds.json[/b] as you make them, so they carry across sessions.
+Builds are saved automatically when changed to [b]item-builds.json[/b] as you make them, so they carry across sessions.
+Click [b]Save Item Builds[/b] to run a manual save.

-[b]NOTE: Custom item builds override all matches at the moment.
-So your build becomes the meta.
-It is extremely powerful and can affect both simulated games, soloQ, and even the other team's champions in your match.
-Please use it with caution![/b]

 [h1] 4 Item Mode [/h1]